 If you’re like us, you lose sleep over your search results.
 Search results are important!
 But what if your rankings slide because of an algorithm update?
 What if you’re not showing up in search results at all?
 We can help.

-Read this article on how to drive traffic to your website without advertising.
+Read this article on how to drive traffic to your website without paid advertising.

 In a landmark study involving 26 million social media shares, the top four ranking positions on Google are the ones with the most Facebook and Google+ activity.